Everything You Need to Know About Tower Cranes

 Base Support

-The base support is located at the bottom of the tower and often attached to a concrete pad on the ground.
-Alternatively, the base support may be attached to a steel grillage or ballasted chassis set on the ground or on top of an existing structure.
+The base support is the foundation of the tower crane, located at the bottom of the structure.
+It is typically attached to a concrete pad on the ground, providing a solid, stable base.
+In some cases, the base support may be connected to a steel grillage or a ballasted chassis, which can be placed on top of an existing structure or directly on the ground.
+This foundational element ensures the crane remains stable during operation.

 Turntable